seanhagen/workernator/docs/designed.md

 Each of these would require one of two things.
 Either the `JobId` message gets overloaded to the point of being nearly useless &#x2013; or each method gets its own message type.

-This is the route I chose, as I can see lots of potential functionality requiring expanding each of the request messages for `Stop`, `Status`, and `Tail`.
+I decided to just go with each method getting it's own type.
+It might be redundant right now, but it gives each method control over what it accepts without causing breaking API changes later on down the line.
+Also, I can already see lots of potential functionality requiring expanding each of the request messages for `Stop`, `Status`, and `Tail`.

 ##### The "Arguments" Message Type

-Not a lot to say about this one, but just in case you were curious: this message type is here so that there's no chance that the `args` field in the `Job` message type and the `args` field in the `JobStartRequest` message type don't accidentally diverge.
+Not a lot to say about this one, but just in case you were curious: this message type is here so that there's no chance that the `args` field in the `Job` message type and the `args` field in the `JobStartRequest` message type accidentally start diverging.

 ##### Separate Folders

 This one is mostly a personal preference thing, but I prefer to keep the protobuf definition files separate from the code generated from those files.
 This is mostly so that if there's a need to generate code for other languages that there's already a clear pattern as to how that should work and where files should go.

+Additionally, I prefer to keep the Go code generated from the protobuf definition in `internal`.
+The main reason is that if there is a need for outside developers ( either external to my team or external to the company ) need to build their own clients I'd rather give them a more thoughtfully designed API than what GRPC usually generates.

+Also, this ensures that things like mTLS don't get forgotten.
+This is because I'm able to design the client SDK/API/whatever so that stuff like "provide a client mTLS certificate here" really explicit and hard to miss.

+Lastly, it also allows me to wrap some of the GRPC weirdness in a more "Go-like" wrapper.
+The best example is streaming API methods that can be presented as a method on the client struct that takes or produces a channel.
+For example, using the streaming API you can write methods that allow you to upload files &#x2013; but it's much nicer to provide an API client that fulfills the `io.Writer`, `io.Reader`, and `io.Closer` interfaces so that your API slots seamlessly into code that already uses those interfaces.

 #### Authentication

 The GRPC service will use mTLS for authentication.
 A unique certificate will be generated for each client.

-The server and client libraries will be configured to use TLS v1.3, with only these two ciphers:
+The server and client libraries will be configured to use TLS v1.3.
+Starting in Go 1.17, when TLS v1.3 is chosen while configuring TLS you are not able to select the cipher suite.
+[This is because this decision isn't easy, and many devs often get it wrong &#x2013; so the Go team has gone with a sensible & secure default.](https://tip.golang.org/blog/tls-cipher-suites)

--   `tls.TLS_CHACHA20_POLY1305_SHA256`
--   `tls.TLS_AES_128_GCM_SHA256`

-##### NOTE: Clarification Required

-Ask for more detail on what they mean by "good crypto setup for certificates".
+The exact suite of ciphers used may depend on what hardware is available at runtime, as certain ciphers are only used when *both* sides have the appropriate hardware &#x2013; see AES-GCM, for example.

 #### Authorization